-The dissimilarity matrix and cluster analysis for SSR data of eight tomato genotypes were performed using DARWIN 6 software.
-The resulting matrix illustrated the genetic relationships among the genotypes based on SSR marker profiles with dissimilarity values ranging from 0.67 to 1.00 as mentioned in Table 4.
+.
+The dissimilarity matrix (Table 4) illustrated the genetic relationships among the genotypes based on SSR marker profiles with dissimilarity values ranging from 0.67 to 1.00 .
 Lower values denoted closer genetic relationships, while higher values reflected greater divergence.
 Among all pairs, DVRT 2 showed the highest genetic divergence (1.00) when compared with several genotypes.
 Genotypes such as NTL 12-02, GP 11 and IIHR 335 displayed high dissimilarity with most genotypes, suggesting a distinct genetic background.
 These findings revealed substantial genetic diversity among the evaluated genotypes, offering valuable potential for broadening the genetic base in tomato breeding programs (Fig. 1).
 Based on the dendrogram analysis, the evaluated genotypes were classified into three distinct main clusters, A, B and C reflecting varying levels of genetic relatedness.
 Cluster A included the genotypes GP 11 and NTL 12-02 and Cluster B comprised GAT 8 and GAT 5, suggesting minimal genetic divergence.
 Cluster C exhibited greater diversity and was further subdivided into two sub-clusters: C1 and C2.
 Sub-cluster C1 included IIHR 335 and ATL 18-04, while sub-cluster C2 comprised ATL 17-06 and DVRT 2.
-The formation of sub-clusters within Cluster C highlighted a broader spectrum of genetic variability among these genotypes compared to those in Clusters A and B (Table 5).
+The formation of sub-clusters within Cluster C highlighted a broader spectrum of genetic variability among these genotypes compared to those in Clusters A and B

 Conclusions

 Molecular characterization revealed high level of genetic diversity with major allele frequencies ranging from 0.062 to 0.167.
 The Polymorphism Information Content (PIC) values ranged from 0.501 to 0.845 with an average of 0.744, indicating that the chosen markers were highly informative for selection of genotypes in breeding programmes.
 Markers SSR287, SSR598 and TES856 were the most informative (PIC>0.8), making them valuable for marker assisted selection in tomato improvement.
-Cluster analysis using DARWIN 6 grouped the eight genotypes into three main clusters, confirming wide genetic divergence.
+Cluster analysis grouped the eight genotypes into three main clusters, confirming wide genetic divergence.
 DVRT 2 was found to be the most genetically divergent and grouped in a separate sub-cluster, making it a valuable donor parent for future breeding programmes.

 References